laxmikant-ainapure/upcxx/INSTALL.md

 ```

 Or, to have distinct source and build trees (for instance to compile multiple
-confgurations from a common source directory):
+configurations from a common source directory):
 ```bash
 mkdir <upcxx-build-path>
 cd <upcxx-build-path>